Khan/perseus/README.md

 ## Styles

-* `stylesheets/perseus-admin-package` has the styles for just the perseus editor.
-The non-editor perseus admin styles are in the webapp.
+* `stylesheets/perseus-admin-package` has the styles for the Perseus item editor and the rest of the admin pages.
 * `stylesheets/exercise-content-package` has styles that are shared with exercises.